-The statements contained in this Form 10-K or in our other documents or in oral presentations or other statements made by our management that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including statements regarding our expectations, hopes, intentions, or strategies regarding the future.
+The statements contained in this Annual Report or in our other documents or in oral presentations or other statements made by our management that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including statements regarding our expectations, hopes, intentions, or strategies regarding the future.
 These statements relate to, among other things, future financial and operating results of the Company.
 In many cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expect," "plan," "anticipate," "believe," "estimate," "predict," "potential," or "continue," or the negative of these terms and other comparable terminology.
 Actual results could differ materially from those anticipated in these statements as a result of a number of factors, including, but not limited to the following:

-- changes in general economic, business, and political conditions, including changes in the financial markets; - the severity of our title insurance claims; - · downgrade of our credit rating by rating agencies; - adverse changes in the level of real estate activity, which may be caused by, among other things, high or increasing interest rates, a limited supply of mortgage funding, increased mortgage defaults, or a weak U.S. economy; - compliance with extensive government regulation of our operating subsidiaries and adverse changes in applicable laws or regulations or in their application by regulators; - inability to obtain without unanticipated conditions or significant delay, if at all, the necessary regulatory approvals to consummate the Stewart Merger; - inability to timely satisfy or obtain waiver any of the closing conditions to the proposed Stewart Merger; - failure to successfully integrate Stewart's business with that of FNF, that such integration may be more difficult, time-consuming or costly than expected or that the expected benefits of the Stewart Merger will not be realized; - regulatory investigations of the title insurance industry; - loss of key personnel that could negatively affect our financial results and impair our operating abilities; - our business concentration in the States of California and Texas are the source of approximately 13.9% and 14.4%, respectively, of our title insurance premiums; - our potential inability to find suitable acquisition candidates, as well as the risks associated with acquisitions in lines of business that will not necessarily be limited to our traditional areas of focus, or difficulties integrating acquisitions; - · our dependence on distributions from our title insurance underwriters as our main source of cash flow; - competition from other title insurance companies; and - · other risks detailed in "Risk Factors" below and elsewhere in this document and in our other filings with the SEC.
+- · changes in general economic, business, and political conditions, including changes in the financial markets; - the severity of our title insurance claims; - downgrade of our credit rating by rating agencies; - adverse changes in the level of real estate activity, which may be caused by, among other things, high or increasing interest rates, a limited supply of mortgage funding, increased mortgage defaults, or a weak U.S. economy; - compliance with extensive government regulation of our operating subsidiaries and adverse changes in applicable laws or regulations or in their application by regulators; - · inability to obtain without unanticipated conditions or significant delay, if at all, the necessary approvals to consummate the FGL Merger; - · inability to timely satisfy or obtain waiver of any of the closing conditions to the proposed FGL Merger; - failure to successfully integrate FGL's business with that of FNF, that such integration may be more difficult, time-consuming or costly than expected or that the expected benefits of the FGL Merger will not be realized; - potential impact of the announcement or consummation of the FGL Merger on relationships, including employees, suppliers, customers and competitors; - regulatory investigations of the title insurance industry; - · loss of key personnel that could negatively affect our financial results and impair our operating abilities; - our business concentration in the States of California and Texas are the source of approximately 14.3% and 13.8%, respectively, of our title insurance premiums; - our potential inability to find suitable acquisition candidates, as well as the risks associated with acquisitions in lines of business that will not necessarily be limited to our traditional areas of focus, or difficulties integrating acquisitions; - · our dependence on distributions from our title insurance underwriters as our main source of cash flow; - competition from other title insurance companies; and - · other risks detailed in "Risk Factors" below and elsewhere in this document and in our other filings with the SEC.